Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Another dud of a setup today northeast of the St. Louis metro.
 The warm front raced far to the north today, much farther than I had expected - putting it essentially out of play for a last-minute call-off from work.
 This left the open warm sector east of St. Louis ahead of the cold front high and dry for any low-level shear for tornadoes.
 In addition, the dry slot rapidly filled in with clouds at 3PM, cutting off further destabilization.
 Nonetheless, I went out to see if something would surprise me.
 Storms lined out quickly north and east of St. Louis, severe-warned for wind a few times here and there, but otherwise nothing to report.
 I pulled these images of lightning near Hillsboro and a shelf cloud at Mt.
 Olive off of the dashcams.
 I didn't shoot anything with my other cameras.

-Comments on the fatal storm chasing accident in Texas
+Comments on the fatal storm photography accident in Texas